Capgemini/TerraKube-AWS/README.md

 ## To use:
 ```
 1. Install Terraform, jq and AWS cli.
-2. Clone this repo and change the values in terraform.tfvars as required. (change bucketname to something unique)
+2. Change the values in terraform.tfvars as required - change bucketname to something unique.
-3. terraform fmt && terraform get && terraform plan
-4. terraform apply
-5. bash Scripts/cluster-test.sh - this will notify you once the cluster ready"
-6. Now wait, and once the clusters ready, "kubectl get nodes" can be run
-7. kubectl apply -f Addons
+3. To create cluster - make all.
+(This may take some time.)
+7. To see cluster-info - make info
-8. bash Scripts/dashboard.sh - brings up the kubernetes dashboard via kube proxy
+8. To bring up dashboard - make dashboard
-9. To destroy, first delete kubernetes components (kubectl delete -f ..) and terraform destroy.
+9. To destroy - make destroy
 ```

 ## Todo:

-- The above will be made into a nice Makefile once some final adjustments have been made
 - Document how each module works and the general structure
+- Add remote state for S3 support, add Terragrunt integration
 - Clean up the variables, and add optional cool lambda, OpenVPN and other addon modules.